 After You Have Been Injured in an Atlanta Car Accident

 When you or someone you love has sustained serious injuries caused by someone else’s negligence in an Atlanta car accident, you should know your rights.
-The law offices of Shane Smith can provide you with valuable tips on how to protect your case, free of charge.
+The Shane Smith Law can provide you with valuable tips on how to protect your case, free of charge.
 This includes: 10 Mistakes That Can Ruin Your Georgia Wreck Case and Property Damage Guide for Georgia.
 Contact our offices at 1-770-HURT-999 (1-770-487-8999).